-- 6.2.3 A combined mark is determined collectively by combining marks A & B according to a 50/50 relation between the dissertation and the exhibition. - 6.2.4 To pass the exhibition, as well as the dissertation, at least 50% is required, with at least 75% for a distinction. - 6.2.5 The recommendation must be made according to one of the following: - Accept without conditions the exhibition is accepted as fulfilment/partial fulfilment of the requirements for the degree. - The exhibition is accepted, but revisions must be made to the content of the dissertation as stipulated with regard to technical revisions and/or grammar and/or content to the satisfaction of the Head of the Department of Fine Arts. - Rejected the dissertation and exhibition as a whole is rejected. - 6.2.6 An assessor must also indicate whether the dissertation - is only recommended as pass;
+6.2.3 The catalogue is considered as part of the exhibition.

+6.2.4 To pass the exhibition, as well as the thesis. the project should fulfill the requirement of the exit-level outcomes and level descriptors of NQF Level 10.

+6.2.5 The assessors offer a recommendation according to one of the following:

+- Accept the project as a whole without conditions the exhibition and thesis is accepted as fulfilment/partial fulfilment of the requirements for the degree. - The exhibition is accepted, but revisions must be made to the content of the thesis as stipulated with regard to technical revisions and/or grammar and/or content to the satisfaction of the Head of the Department of Fine Arts. - Rejected the dissertation and exhibition as a whole is rejected.

+6.2.6 An assessor must also indicate the academic standard of the project within the report, whether the project is commendable or not, within the report.